Bernard Smith (geologist)

 Bernard Smith FRS (13 February 1881 – 19 August 1936) was a geologist, who worked for the Geological Survey of Great Britain from 1906 to 1936.
 In 1935, he was appointed director, but died in post less than a year later.

 Early life and education

 Smith was born in Grantham, Lincolnshire, the fourth son of Alfred Smith, a bootmaker, and Henrietta Mary (née Bussey).
-He went to school at King Henry VI school in Grantham, and in 1900 went to Sidney Sussex College, Cambridge on a school scholarship.
+He went to school at the King's School in Grantham, and in 1900 went to Sidney Sussex College, Cambridge on a school scholarship.
 His uncle, the mathematician Charles Smith, was Master of the college at that time.

 Smith studied Natural Sciences, was awarded a BA in 1903, and completed Part II Geology in 1904, coming top of the year.
 In 1904, Smith was appointed University Demonstrator in Geology in Cambridge, and in this role continued to carry out fieldwork and write papers.
 In 1927, Smith was awarded the DSc from the University of Cambridge, based on his published works.